 - B.A., summa cum laude, Boston College

-Trial victory in a claim for negligent construction
+Trial victory in construction defect litigation

-In 2020, Bowditch had a landmark win for the commercial real estate industry on behalf of Eversource Energy.
+Bowditch had a landmark win for the commercial real estate industry on behalf of Eversource Energy.
 The Supreme Judicial Court (SJC) of Massachusetts unanimously affirmed the Land Court’s dismissal in Sudbury v.
 MBTA, holding that the prior public use doctrine is inapplicable when land owned by a public entity is conveyed to a private entity for a different use.

 The Town of Sudbury tried to use the “prior public use” doctrine to block a deal between NSTAR Electric Co.
 (Eversource Energy), Massachusetts Department of Conservation and Recreation, and the MBTA to develop an unused rail corridor with subsurface electric transmission lines and an aboveground finished ‘rail trail’ (an extension of the Mass Central Rail Trail).
 Had the Town of Sudbury prevailed in its claim that the prior public use doctrine could be used to block public-private partnerships for the development and repurposing of publicly owned property, it would have had a major impact on the ability of any developer in the Commonwealth to acquire property or even property rights (like an easement) from municipalities or state agencies.
 Municipalities and state agencies would have been hamstrung in their ability to sell unused public property and buildings or develop those properties for things like affordable housing.
 The Supreme Judicial Court agreed with the arguments made by Bowditch on behalf of Eversource and ruled that the doctrine could not be used to block the deal between the two companies.